sunzenshen/sunzenshen.github.io/_posts/2015-05-9-cgotchas-intro.markdown

 doing so caused the source code for "mpc_interface.h" to be inserted twice in a row.
 This led to the duplication of definition that was reported.

-We can use C preprocessor commands to avoid this mistake:
+We can use C preprocessor commands to avoid this duplication:
 [(example)](https://github.com/sunzenshen/cgotchas/commit/a58fd1ef9e756794428442b9886655f3b7b3a657)
 {% highlight c %}
 #ifndef MPC_INTERFACE_H
 #define MPC_INTERFACE_H

-// The contents of the previously defined mpc_interface.h
+// The rest of the contents in mpc_interface.h

 #endif
 {% endhighlight %}